Abss0x7tbh/massNS/README.md

 # Test Case

-Against Paypal the tool could gather `698` authoritative nameservers turned resolvers.
+Against Paypal the tool could gather `698` authoritative nameservers turned resolvers, a combination of dns servers from both `dynect` & `ultradns`

 **P.S** : Please do share what you think of this approach.
 Thanks!